blakeblackshear/frigate/docs/docs/configuration/restream.md

 :::note

-You can access the go2rtc webUI at `http://frigate_ip:5000/live/webrtc` which can be helpful to debug as well as provide useful information about your camera streams.
+You can access the go2rtc stream info at `http://frigate_ip:5000/api/go2rtc/streams` which can be helpful to debug as well as provide useful information about your camera streams.

 :::